-Note: The examiner is requested to set nine questions in all, selecting two questions from each section and one compulsory question consisting of five or six parts distributed over all the four sections.
-Candidates are required to attempt five questions in all, selecting at least one question form each section and the compulsory question.
+Note: The examiner is requested to set nine questions in all, selecting two questions from each section and one compulsory question consisting of five or six parts distributed over

 Continuity, Sequential Continuity, properties of continuous functions, Uniform continuity, chain rule of differentiability.
 Mean value theorems; Rolle's Theorem and Lagrange's mean value theorem and their geometrical interpretations.
 Taylor's Theorem with various forms of remainders, Darboux intermediate value theorem for derivatives, Indeterminate forms.